Secure Anonymous Conferencing in Quantum Networks: Results

-The quantum server is programmed to distribute either the $n$-party GHZ state $\ket{\mathrm{GHZ}_n} = (\ket{0}^{\otimes n} + \ket{1}^{\otimes n})/\sqrt{2}$ to all parties, which is used to extract the conference key in ACKA and fully-ACKA, or the Bell state $\ket{\mathrm{GHZ}_2}$ to every pair of parties in order to implement the bipartite private channels by running BB84 protocols \cite{BB84}.
-We assume that both states are encoded in some binary degree of freedom of single photons, such that the probability of receiving a (potentially noisy) Bell pair and GHZ state is $\eta^2$ and $\eta^n$, respectively (we assume the parties hold ideal detectors).
+We assume that both states are encoded in some binary degree of freedom of single photons (e.g. polarization), such that the probability of detecting a (potentially noisy) Bell pair and GHZ state is $\eta^2$ and $\eta^n$, respectively.
 We allow for noisy states due to a faulty state preparation by the quantum server, which prepares the states by applying CNOT gates with failure probability $f_G$.
-This leads to non-zero error rates $Q_X$ and $Q_Z$ of the GHZ state and $Q_{Xb}$ and $Q_{Zb}$ of the Bell pairs ($Q_{Xb}$ and $Q_{Zb}$ are the pairwise error rates in the $X$ and $Z$ basis used in the BB84 protocol).
-We refer to the Supplementary Materials for the exact relation between the error rates and $f_G$.
+This leads to non-zero error rates $Q_X$ and $Q_Z$ of the GHZ state and $Q_{Xb}$ and $Q_{Zb}$ of the Bell pairs.
+We refer the reader to the Supplemental Material \cite{supplmat} for the exact relation between the error rates and $f_G$.